arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/README.md

 `replicationFactor` parameter is the total number of copies being kept, that is, it is one plus the number of followers.

-### Satellite collections

-Satellite collections are synchronously replicated collections having a dynamic replicationFactor.
-They will replicate all data to all database servers allowing the database servers to join data locally instead of doing heavy network operations.

-Satellite collections are an enterprise only feature.